 Topics of Interest:

-Cognitive Behavioral Therapy is also utilized as an adjustment disorder treatment and a patient’s therapy will guide them to realize the negative thoughts and feelings that are happening.
-Establishing the source of the negativity is the first part of the therapy, and then followed by learning how to replace it with positive thoughts and responses.
-Generally, treatment can last for up to a half a year or more, and in some cases, it is necessary to have an expansion of therapy to include family members and self-help groups that will encourage a patient’s recovery in a more effective way.
+Behavioral Therapies are increasingly used as a treatment for adjustment disorders and the patient’s treatment will guide them to understand the negative thoughts and feelings that are taking place.
+Setting up a source of opposition is the first part of treatment, and then is followed by finding out how to replace it with positive thoughts and positive reactions.
+In most cases, treatment can continue for most of the year or more, and in some cases, it is important to have treatment extensions to include relatives and self-improvement groups that will enable the patient to recover effectively in the process.